Speed Up WordPress: 30 Proven Tips

 If you have a website that focuses on visual aspects, you have probably not been successful in increasing WordPress site speed so far.
 Also try using CDN.
 You will be amazed by the difference.

-Do Not Upload Video and Audio Files to Your Server
+Avoid Hosting Videos and Audio Files on Your Server

 Instead of uploading audio and video files directly to your server, use video hosting services such as Youtube.